jamesheald/COIN/README.md

 plot(S{1}.yHat,'c')
 legend('state feedback','adaptation')
 ```
-### Averaging over observation noise
+### Averaging out observation noise

 The actual observation noise that a participant perceives is unknown.
-Hence, rather than performing one run of a simulation conditioned on one particular noise sequence, multiple runs of the simulation can be performed, each conditioned on a different noise sequence.
+Hence, rather than performing one run of a simulation conditioned on a particular noise sequence, multiple runs of the simulation can be performed, each conditioned on a different noise sequence.
 The inferences associated with these runs can then be averaged.
 Use the R property to specify the number of runs to perform.
 For example, to perform 2 runs:
 ```
 obj.R = 2;
 [S,w] = obj.run_COIN;